Eschatologue/CM_wiki/docs/character-creation/origin/species/dragonborn.md

 ### Draconic Flight

 When you reach character level 5, you can channel draconic magic to gice yourself temporary flight.
 As a **:rsc-b: Bonus Action**{ .rsc }, you sprout spectral wings on yourback that last for 10 minutes or until you retract the wings (no action required) or have the Incapacitated condition.
-During that time, you have Fly Speed equal to your :rsc-spd: Speed.
+During that time, you have Fly Speed equal to your **:rsc-spd: Speed**{ .em }.

 Your wings appear to be made of the same energy as your Breath Weapon.
 Once you use this trait, you can't use it again until you finish a Long Rest.